Meet Team Reed - Patrick Reed's Caddie, Wife And Coach

 Josh Gregory took Reed to two national titles when he was at Augusta State University.
 The pair have been working with each other again for the last two and a half years.

-Gregory was at Augusta working with Reed until Friday before flying back home to Texas.
+Gregory was at Augusta working with Reed during his 2018 Major victory.

 “We put in so much work for this over the winter, playing in cold weather in Houston,” he told Dallas Sportsday.